-Wroclaw's run-down Wzgórze Partyzantów looks set for a lease of new life after it was adjudged the company who own the property should hand it back to the city.
+Wroclaw's run-down Wzgórze Partyzantów looks set for a lease of new life after it was handed back to the city yesterday.

 The tower in the picture above was removed during WWII so it could not be used as a reference point, however the rest of the building remains (albeit in a very poor condition).